defagos/CoconutKit/README.markdown

 #### Why have you released CoconutKit?

 My company, [hortis](http://www.hortis.ch/), has a long tradition of open source development.
 This is one of the major reasons why I started to work for its entity devoted to mobile development, hortis le studio.

-After months of hard work, I felt the library was getting mature enough to deserve being published.
-I sincerely hope people will find this work interesting and start contributing code or ideas, so that a fruitful collaboration process can arise.
+When I started iOS development a few years ago, I immediately felt huge gaps needed to be filled in some areas, so that I could get more productive and write better applications.
+CoconutKit was born.

+During the last years, I was able to develop some areas of expertise (most notably view controller management, animations and Core Data).
+I always try to push the envelope in those areas, and I humbly hope the iOS community will be able to benefit from my experience.

 #### Does CoconutKit use ARC?